abhay-18/Open_OCR_Correct/README.md

 - $ make
 - Ignore the warnings.
 Will be removed in the next version.

-# How to run the flask API for ASR
+# How to run the flask API for speech recognition
 - Activate the virtual enviornment called "api".
 - Install the requirements using command
   "pip install -r requirements.txt"